sergiy-petrov/todo-manager-laravel/README.md

 `docker-compose exec workspace php artisan db:seed`

-8 Open localhost and use this credentials to login
+8 Open http://localhost and use this credentials to login

 email: admin@todo.loc